 Each of us have two intimately intertwined and interdependent selves.

 The first I refer to as the Authentic SELF (upper case intended).
 It’s the you that is there at the very beginning, and the you that is there throughout your life.
 The enormity of the mystery is well beyond our current scientific insights.
 I can’t prove this, but it’s my personal belief that a divine superpower creates this unique and special SELF, and hence my alternative name for this is the “God-made SELF”.

-The other self is man-made … or, I should say, Mind-made.
+The other self (lower case) is man-made … or, I should say, Mind-made.

-We humans have been gifted with a massively powerful brain, which may or may not be the seat of our mind.
-Either way, it plays a highly significant role in who we are.
+We humans have been gifted with a massively powerful brain, which is traditionally viewed as the seat of our consciousness.
+It plays a highly significant role in who we are.

 We reach adulthood with a complicated psychic design comprised of protective Mind-made parts huddled around (and sometimes obscuring) the quintessential God-made you.